FQDN (Fully Qualified Domain Name): What It Is, Examples, and More

 - Trailing period

 Unlike fully qualified domain names, including complete levels of a domain, partially qualified domain names (PQDNs) consist of only the hostname or domain name – a second-level domain and a domain extension.
 Since it is shorter, a PQDN helps people remember the address much more quickly.

 FQDNs are essential when you want to obtain an SSL certificate, migrate to a different server, or connect to a remote host or a virtual machine.
 Where to find an FQDN will depend on your operating system.
 For example, Windows and Linux-based users can check it using the Terminal, while Apple stores FQDNs on the System Preferences panel.

 We hope this article helps you understand FQDN.
-If you’re planning to buy a domain name, make sure to check out our guide on how to buy a domain name.
+If you’re planning to buy a domain name, make sure to check out our other tutorials dedicated to this topic.
 Let us know if you have any questions by leaving comments below.